 - CYS = Child & Youth Safety- Filled by completing Safe Scouting for Parents (if they are a parent overnight helper) and for all other Scouters Respect in Sport for Activity Leaders- Part of "Scouting Fundamentals"

 - ACC = Accessibility Training (AODA) - Part of 'Scouting Fundamentals'

 - RiS = Respect in Sport - Part of 'Scouting Fundamentals'

 - CoC = Agreement to the Code of Conduct - signed electronically in MyScouts, will auto-populate when a new Volunteer or Rover role is created.

 - VSS = Vulnerable Sector Screening

-- App = Approval by Council Executive Director for new volunteers.
+- CAP = Approval by Council for Volunteers.

 - Parent Organization - The organization which provides direct support to any given organization.
 For example, Scouts Canada is the parent organization to Tri-shores Council OR 3rd Toronto Group is the parent organization to the 3rd Toronto Beaver Scout Colony.

 - Child Organization - The organization(s) which are directly supported by any given organization.
 For example, all twenty Councils across the country are the child organization to Scouts Canada OR the 70th London Beavers, Scouts, Cubs, Venturers, and Rovers are the Child Organization to the 70th London Group.